koengr/QCforBusiness/backups/_essentials/applications-overview.md

 Classical computers are already extremely fast, so quantum algorithms should offer a substantial speedup before they become competitive.

-The most fair way to compare algorithms is by running them on actual hardware in a setting similar to how you would use the algorithm in practice.
+The fairest way to compare algorithms is by running them on actual hardware in a setting similar to how you would use the algorithm in practice.
 In the future, we expect such **benchmarks** to be the main tool to compare quantum and classical approaches.
 However, mature